opeyemibami/opencv/1_io/readme.md

 # Knowledge

 - ## Brief explanation
-  Reading inputs such as image, video, or from sensors such as webcame
+  Reading inputs such as image, video, or from sensors such as webcame and saving them after processing/ desired operation has been performed
 - ## Psuedocode / Major Steps

   image: